French style is not about having more; it’s about choosing pieces that work hard.

 2. Button-Down Shirt

-A button-down shirt is an essential piece to add to your French wardrobe.
+A button-down shirt is a classic French staple that adds polish instantly, even when worn casually.
+For city travel, a neutral button-down is especially useful because it layers easily and can be worn on repeat with multiple outfits.
 It can be used as a basic piece or worn with a blazer and black trousers for a more formal look.
 You don’t have to stick to a cotton or poplin button-down either.
 Some of my favourite button-downs are in lighter, flowy fabrics.
-Find a style that works best for you.
+Find a style that works for you.

 3. Jeans